This page provides information, support and advice for LGBT+ students.

 - physical abuse/violence/assault

-Where you have experienced or witnessed a hate crime, please read the page below for support, advice and how to report it.
+Where you have experienced or witnessed a hate crime, please report it to University Security in the first instance on:

 Administrative Changes for Transgender Students